xenial-io/Xenial.Blog/_posts/2018-03-10-xaf-best-practices-2017-03.md

 ## Controllers

-As you know there are normally 2 types of Controllers.
-ViewControllers and WindowControllers.
+As you know there are normally 2 types of Controllers. `ViewControllers` and `WindowControllers`.
 Thats very basic and not that accurate for a real application.
-Most of the time you deal with different types of things in an application.
-BusinessLogic, view, state and so on.
+Most of the time you deal with different types of things in an application. `BusinessLogic`, view, state and so on.
-Most of the applications i saw did a really bad job when it's about seperating all this concernces.
+Most of the applications i saw did a really bad job when it's about separating all this concerns.
 So let's have a look at `ViewControllers` first.

 First of all: delete those stupid designer files.
 They will haunt you later on.

 ### ViewControllers

-If you implement BusinessLogic most of the controllers will fit for one Type of BusinessObject.
+If you implement business logic most of the controllers will fit for one Type of `BusinessObject`.
 This is especially true for controllers with `Actions`.

-Normally i like to call them BusinessObjectViewController, this is a good descriptive name for them (if they act for List and DetailViews and a single BusinessObject).
+Normally i like to call them `BusinessObjectViewController`, this is a good descriptive name for them (if they act for List and `DetailViews` and a single `BusinessObject`).

 So let's have a look: